-The B.S. degree in Art History and Theory is a professional degree program based on a curriculum historically developed in conjunction with studio BFA and MFA programs.
-It is designed to instill an understanding of artistic developments in the Western and global historical contexts, to provide students with the critical and theoretical tools necessary for functioning as art professionals, and to prepare them for the pursuit of graduate studies in the field.
-In accordance with this mission, the program intends to educate art historians and theorists whose knowledge of the visual arts is grounded in substantial studio experience as well as extensive academic learning and research.
+It is designed to instill an understanding of artistic developments in Western and global historical contexts, provide students with the critical and theoretical tools necessary for functioning as art professionals, and prepare them for the pursuit of graduate studies in the field.
+Following this mission, the program intends to educate art historians and theorists whose knowledge of the visual arts is grounded in substantial studio experience and extensive academic learning and research.
 Therefore, the BS in Art History relies on a combination of fundamental theoretical and applied research in art.
-The faculty of the School and the Division of Art History believe in the necessity of anchoring historical and theoretical knowledge with material practice.
-Consequently, admission to the program requires the submission and review of a portfolio that will assure the candidate's ability to succeed in both academic and studio education.
+The School and the Division of Art History faculty believe in the necessity of anchoring historical and theoretical knowledge with material practice.
+Consequently, admission to the program requires the submission and review of a portfolio that will assure the candidate's ability to succeed in academic and studio education.